AnatoliyOcheretnyi/DropDate/apps/frontend/README.md

 ## API proxy

 Requests go through the Next.js route `/api/next-release`, which forwards to the Go API and keeps the browser free from CORS headaches.
 Adjust the backend URL via `.env.local`.
+Autosuggest hits `/api/suggest` which proxies the backend `/suggest` endpoint and shows up to 5 TMDB matches (title + year).

 ## Scripts